 A popular fishing spot, Tathra Wharf was opened in 1862 for the steam ships transporting goods and people along the NSW South Coast.
 The wharf now houses the Tathra Maritime Museum and a restaurant.

-Merimbula airport is located approximately 20 minutes from Tathra.
+Merimbula airport is located approximately 23 km (20 min drive) from Tathra.
 Regional Express fly to Merimbula from Sydney and Melbourne.